Discover the benefits of Lean Manufacturing in the corrugated and packaging industries

-Leslie Pickering adds, “You need to show that it’s not going to be another flavor of the month.”
+Leslie Pickering adds, “You need to show that it’s not going to be another flavour of the month.”

 InteliCoat, Heritage Paper, President Container or Royal Container are examples of companies that brought in several consultants to help develop the implementation’s steps and train employees.
 Outside experts such as lean consultants challenged the status quo and current paradigms.

 Along with Q5 consulting group, Royal Containers employees have stepped up to the plate and have taken responsibility and ownership of the exciting revamp.
 A long-time Royal employee, Dan Rudnicki, has been leading the internal team to ensure targets are met.
 A great consulting partner knows how to do the job, and they are very hands-on—they don’t just create great PowerPoint presentations!

 Kim Nelson, President of Royal Containers, located in southern Ontario, started their initial lean implementation in 2019 to be completed later in the year.
 The second lean integration will begin afterwards in their other plant in nearby Brampton.